 Motions Made During Conference

-When making a motoin, come to the microphone and address the chair.
-There are various types of motions we use to help reach an informedgroup conscience.
+When making a motion, come to the microphone and address the chair.
+There are various types of motions we use to help reach an informed group conscience.
 The specific rules governing each are on the next page.

 Tabling a Motion

 Tabling a motion postpones discussion to a later time during the same Conference.